ketosim/whycook/README.md

 - **Recipe Database:** Stores information about recipes, including required ingredients.
 - **Ingredient Database:** Tracks available ingredients at home.

-The app determines what meals can be cooked based on the current stock and displays options in a clean, user-friendly interface.
+The **main page** acts as a **live monitor**, displaying recipes that can be cooked based on the available ingredients.
+Users can easily check what they can prepare in real-time without needing to manually check inventory.

+Additionally, there are **dedicated pages for editing recipes and ingredients**, allowing users to:
+- Add or update recipes and their ingredient lists.
+- Manage the ingredient inventory (add, update, or remove items).

+These admin features provide flexibility for managing stock and recipes dynamically.

 ---

 ## **Features**
-- List recipes and filter based on available ingredients.
+- **Real-time recipe monitor:** See what you can cook based on available ingredients.
-- Add or remove ingredients from the inventory.
+- **Ingredient management:** Easily add, update, or remove ingredients.
-- Track which meals can be prepared based on current inventory.
+- **Recipe management:** Create, edit, or delete recipes as needed.
-- Wishlist functionality to save favorite recipes.
+- **Wishlist functionality:** Save and manage favorite recipes.
+- **Seamless integration:** Two connected databases (recipes and ingredients) ensure updates in one area are reflected in the live monitor.

 ---